scottsfarley93/DesignChallengeData/readme.md

 Fields:

 	* Taxon  Name: The scientific name of the species (as can be found in main.csv)
 	* Common names:  These are possible matches given by the itis.gov service.
 Some types have no common names, some have many.
 The names are designed to provide context, and it may be beneficial to check wikipedia or another source if an exact match is required.
+The order of these fields do not correspond to an ordered listed of preference in the common names.
+Thus, the name listed first in this list may be less likely to be the accepted common name than one later in the list.

 ##Taxonomy.csv
 This file enables finding patterns between higher groups of taxa (families, orders, etc).
-Some taxa have more detailed hierarchies (i.e., sub-orders) however, most are complete down to the familiy level, and some go all the way from kingdom to species.
+Some taxa have more detailed hierarchies (i.e., sub-orders) however, most are complete down to the family level, and some go all the way from kingdom to species.
 Again, a trip to wikipedia may be helpful here.
+T
 Fields:

 	* Taxon Name: The scientific name of the the taxon
 	* Taxonomy:  The following fields describe the taxonomic hierarchy of the species from most general (kingdom) to most specific (species).
 Completeness varies.

+Most mammal species have this general structure:

+	* Kingdom
+	* Phylum
+	* Class
+	* Order
+	* Family
+	* Genus
+	* Extra -- an extra taxonomic field that describes another layer of hierarchy (e.g., sub-phylum, sub-class) at some point in the taxonomy

+Because plant species have multiple taxonomies based on which literature they are published in, and due to variations in extinct species, the raw hierarchy (as listed in the database) is given for the plant species.

 Data Fields
 -----------
 Both the csv and the shapefiles contain the same fields.
 Both the mammal and plant taxa have the same field names.
 Not all fields will be populated for each taxon, however, every taxon should have, at a minimum, spatial (x/y) coordinates and a value for that taxon at that location.
 Most records also include an age (or min/max ages given dating uncertainty) and some include the depth where the species was found.
 NOT ALL RECORDS IN A SINGLE TAXA FILE CONTAIN THE SAME VARIABLES.
 This is especially important for mammal species, where some records report the presence/absence of a species, while other report the minimum number of individuals (MNI) found at that site, while still others report the number of specimens present (NISP).
-It is recommended taht you ensure that you are using the same variable unit when comparing across taxa.
+It is recommended that you ensure that you are using the same variable unit when comparing across taxa.
+Other attributes that may be difficult to compare across are different [age types] (https://en.wikipedia.org/wiki/Before_Present): Radiocarbon Years B.P., Calendar years B.P, etc.

 Fields:

 	* siteID:  This is an integer field that represents the site identifier as specified by the database we used to obtain the data.
-It is not essential, however, for the intrrepid data explorer, it can be used to link specimens at single sites in a more exact way than say, a spatial join.
+It is not essential, however, for the intrepid data explorer, it can be used to link specimens at single sites in a more exact way than say, a spatial join.
 	* siteName: The textual name of the site where the specimen was found or the core taken.
 	* lng: The longitude (x-coordinate in WGS1984) of the specimen).
 This is the mean of the bounding box longitudes.
 	* lat: The latitude (y-coordinate in WGS1984) of the specimen.
 This is the mean of the bounding box latitudes.
 	* latN: The northern coordinate of the bounding box of the site
-	* latS: The southern coordianate of the bounding box of the site
+	* latS: The southern coordinate of the bounding box of the site
 	* lngE: The eastern coordinate of the bounding box of the site
 	* lngW: The western coordinate of the bounding box of the site
 	* taxaGroup:  The group to which this taxa belongs, either vascular plants or mammals